arminnorouzi/arminnorouzi.github.io/_pages/workexp.md

 _The Citco Group Limited, Toronto, Canada_

-* Collaborated as part of the innovation technology team at The Citco Group Limited to deliver end-to-end ML solutions for different departments, such as Citco Bank and Citco Func Service.
+* Collaborated as part of the innovation technology team to deliver end-to-end ML solutions for different departments, such as Citco Bank and Citco Fund Service
-* Implemented and maintained a trade reconciliation system called SMART, utilizing machine learning techniques to achieve a nearly 98% automation rate, improving efficiency and productivity.
+* Implemented and maintained a trade reconciliation system utilizing machine learning techniques to achieve a nearly 98% automation rate, improving efficiency and productivity
-* Deployed an end-to-end infrastructure for the Investor Relations (IR) project, using AWS CloudFormation, CodePipeline, Lambda, and SageMaker to predict the legal entity from a given document.
+* Deployed an end-to-end infrastructure for the Investor Relations (IR) project, using AWS CloudFormation, CodePipeline, Lambda, and SageMaker to predict the legal entity from a given document
-* Utilized Apache Spark and Databricks for data processing, data transformation, and data cleaning, with experience working with large datasets and performing complex data operations efficiently.
+* Developed data pipeline using Apache Spark in Databricks for extracting, processing, transforming, and cleaning data using bronze, silver, and gold catalogues for utilization in data analytics and machine learning

 ### Data Scientist (June 2022 – December 2022)